Code-Institute-Submissions/play-simongame/README.md

 [Manual Testing](https://github.com/daat2/play-simongame/blob/master/assets/images/manualTest-simon.pdf)

-* The project was tested on the mobile devices [IOS,Android, desktop and Laptop].
+* The project was tested on the different devices [IOS,Android, desktop and Laptop].

-* The test was conducted across all browsers- Firefox,Google Chrome and Microsoft Edge
+* The test was conducted across two browsers- Firefox and Google Chrome.

 * Operating System used for testing : Windows 8 and Windows 10.